 The naturalness leader versus the simplicity leader.
 ElevenLabs Turbo v2.5 (~4.8 MOS) is the TTS quality benchmark; OpenAI's tts-1, tts-1-hd, and the newer gpt-4o-mini-tts are the cheapest credible way to ship a voice from a single SDK you probably already use.

 Pricing in USD per 1M characters (standard published rates, April 2026).
-MOS scores from public evaluations and vendor-reported internal benchmarks — treat as directional, not precise.
+MOS scores from public evaluations and vendor-reported internal benchmarks — directional, not precise.
+ElevenLabs effective per-character pricing varies by subscription tier.

 | Attribute | ElevenLabs | OpenAI TTS |